 - Pineapples is a family run open-air restaurant in downtown Hilo with occasional live music, good food, and great drinks/cocktails.
 Their dishes are locally inspired, and they source most of their ingredients from the island.

 - Holuakoa Gardens & Cafe is located in the charming artist community of Holualoa, just above Kailua Kona.
 It is a slow-food restaurant with a seasonal menu that sources fresh, local, and organic produce from farms within five miles of their kitchen when possible.

 - Merriman’s in Waimea is one of the pioneers of the modern farm-to-table experience and has offered authentic Hawaiian cuisine for over 30 years.
-You can expect high quality and delicious food and wine, but they come at a price.
-If you are traveling on a budget, you should know that their lunch menu is more affordable than their dinner menu.
+You can expect high quality and delicious food and wine, but the high and consistent quality come at a price.
+Pro tip for those of you traveling on a budget: the lunch menu is more affordable than the dinner menu.

 Note that there are far more local restaurants with a sustainable approach to sourcing their ingredients on the Big Island.
 Just because they didn’t make it on our list doesn’t mean they are not worth a visit, and we’d LOVE to hear from you if you think we should add another restaurant or café to the list.